usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/standards-guidance.md

-  and long-term care facilities in jails, prisons, and other detention and correctional facilities, public entities shall apply the 2010 Standards technical and scoping requirements for those facilities irrespective of whether those facilities are licensed.&rdquo;</p>
+  and long-term care facilities in jails, prisons, and other detention and correctional facilities, public entities shall apply the 2010 Standards technical and scoping requirements for those facilities irrespective of whether those facilities are licensed.&rdquo;

 ## Public Accommodations and Commercial Facilities: Guidance on the Revisions to 28 CFR part 36, subpart D